Grey seal: Diet

 The grey seal feeds on a wide variety of fish, mostly benthic or demersal species, taken at depths down to 70 m (230 ft) or more.
 Sand eels (Ammodytes spp) are important in its diet in many localities.
 Cod and other gadids, flatfish, herring, wrasse and skates are also important locally.
 However, it is clear that the grey seal will eat whatever is available, including octopus and lobsters.
 The average daily food requirement is estimated to be 5 kg (11 lb), though the seal does not feed every day and it fasts during the breeding season.

-Recent observations and studies from Scotland, The Netherlands, and Germany show that grey seals will also prey and feed on large animals like harbour seals and harbour porpoises.
+Observations and studies from Scotland, The Netherlands, and Germany show that grey seals will also prey and feed on large animals like harbour seals and harbour porpoises.
 In 2014, a male grey seal in the North Sea was documented and filmed killing and cannibalising 11 pups of his own species over the course of a week.
 Similar wounds on the carcasses of pups found elsewhere in the region suggest that cannibalism and infanticide may not be uncommon in grey seals.
 Male grey seals may engage in such behaviour potentially as a way of increasing reproductive success through access to easy prey without leaving prime territory.

-Communication

-While it was originally understood that marine mammals communicate vocally, new research conducted by researchers at Monash University shows that grey seals clap their flippers as another form of communication.
-They clap their flippers underwater to deter a predator from attacking.
-If done during the mating season, the clapping can be used as a way to find a potential mate.
-The Monash researchers point out that seals are typically known for clapping, so this behaviour may not be a surprise, but the clapping we know typically occurs in captivity.
-Clapping seals are associated with aquariums and zoos, but were never observed in the wild for this behaviour.
-They were astonished at how loud these marine mammals were able to clap underwater, but it is logical for the reasons they do this.
+In 2026, a number of instances of grey seals being recorded hunting, killing and partially eating common dolphins (Delphinus delphis) off the coasts of Devon and West Wales, as well as in the Irish Sea, were recorded.
+It is currently not known why the seals are hunting dolphins; however, it has been theorised that the attacks may be the work of a single population or family of seals operating between North Devon and the Welsh coastline.
+The seals may also be shifting from hunting harbour porpoises to common dolphins due to the latter species undergoing a significant population increase, becoming the most common species of cetacean in the area where the attacks are taking place.

+Predators

+Grey seals are vulnerable to the typical predators of seals; their primary predator is the orca.
+Certain large species of sharks are known to prey on grey seals in North American waters, particularly great white sharks and bull sharks.
+Some grey seal carcasses have washed ashore with visible "cookie cutter" bite marks, a telltale sign of attack by a Greenland shark.
+In the waters of Great Britain, grey seals are a common prey species for orcas.
+In the Baltic, grey seal pups are prey for White-tailed eagles and Great black-backed gulls.

+Pests and diseases

+In a study of 38 adult grey seal bodies stranded on the coasts of England and Wales, the most common cause of death was bacterial pneumonia.
+The most common cause of pneumonia was Streptococcus spp..
+Notably, most of the seals had incidental non-fatal parasitic diseases; 76% of the seals had nematodes in their stomachs, 66% had Acanthocephala infections, and 37% had mites in their nose.